WallyS02/The-Plug/aws/architecture/README.md

 Each service type will have own role which, following Principle of Least Privilege, will have permissions for only needed actions to perform their tasks.
 ### Secrets Manager and KMS
 Secrets Manager will manage secrets for backend application and RDS database.\
-KMS will manage any needed keys for Secrets Manager and used services \(mainly AWS-managed keys\).
+KMS will manage any needed keys for Secrets Manager and used services \(AWS-managed keys\).
 ### ACM
 ACM will manage free, public certificates for CloudFront and ALB.
 ### Route Tables